fernandaGuadarrama/Final-Project-Client/README.md

     ```
 <p align="right">(<a href="#top">back to top</a>)</p>
 ## Usage
-# Artempo Studio - galería virtual
+# Build your home, own your future
-If you want to collaborate, the pull requests are available or if you want to publish your artwork feel free to access through: `https://artempo-studio.netlify.app/` creating you account, creating your "obra" and add at the form your contact info to make available the contact for purchase.
+If you want to collaborate, the pull requests are available.
 <p align="right">(<a href="#top">back to top</a>)</p>
 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.